netgloo/get-tweets-in-php/readme.txt

 == Changelog ==

 = 1.2 =
+* HTML templates for links and "retweeted by".
+* Get media urls with https.
-* Cache disabled by default (as in the documentation)
+* Cache disabled by default (as in the documentation).
-* Get media urls with https

 = 1.1 =
 * Bug fix setting transient cache name.